-What is analytical thinking?
+What are analytical skills?

-- Identifying a topic, problem or issue
+Identifying a topic, problem or issue

-- Testing solutions or new ideas based on what you've learned
+Testing solutions or new ideas based on what you've learned

 Why are analytical skills important?